Labiaplasty (Labia Reduction Surgery)

 Reviewed by Foad Nahai, MD

-Labiaplasty is a surgical procedure to trim down and shape the inner lips (labia minora) or outer lips (labia majora) of the vagina or both.
-The labia minora is the inner flap of skin that covers the clitoris and vagina.
-The labia majora is the part of the labia on the outside of the body.
+Labiaplasty is a surgical procedure to trim and shape the vagina’s inner lips (labia minora), outer lips (labia majora) or both.
+The labia minora are the inner flaps of skin that cover the clitoris and vagina.
+The labia majora are the parts of the labia on the outside of the body.
+The labia may be elongated or asymmetrical as a result of sexual intercourse, childbirth, genetics or the aging process.

 Labiaplasty Candidates